bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 The `insertBefore(node, child)` method steps are to return the result of [pre-inserting](https://dom.spec.whatwg.org/#concept-node-pre-insert) node into [this](https://webidl.spec.whatwg.org/#this) before child.

-[Node/appendChild](https://developer.mozilla.org/en-US/docs/Web/API/Node/appendChild "The appendChild() method of the Node interface adds a node to the end of the list of children of a specified parent node.
-If the given child is a reference to an existing node in the document, appendChild() moves it from its current position to the new position (there is no requirement to remove the node from its parent node before appending it to some other node).")
+[Node/appendChild](https://developer.mozilla.org/en-US/docs/Web/API/Node/appendChild 'The appendChild() method of the Node interface adds a node to the end of the list of children of a specified parent node.
+If the given child is a reference to an existing node in the document, appendChild() moves it from its current position to the new position (there is no requirement to remove the node from its parent node before appending it to some other node).')

 In all current engines.